open-feature/community/config/README.md

 Within this `org-folder` we can have multiple teams/workgroups.
 Those teams are represented with their subfolder (the name of the team) containing a `workgroup.yaml`.

-`peribolosbuilder.go` will fetch these configurations and generate a proper peribolos configuration based on this.
+The `community-tools` will fetch these configurations and generate a proper peribolos configuration based on this.

 ### org.yaml